bacalhau-project/docs.bacalhau.org/docs/getting-started/workload-onboarding.md

 To help provide a safe, secure network for all users, we add the following runtime restrictions:

 - All ingress/egress networking is disabled.
-You won't be able to pull `data/code/weights/` etc from an external source.
+You won't be able to pull `data/code/weights/` etc from an external source
-- Data passing is implemented with Docker volumes, using [Bacalhau's input/output volumes](https://docs.bacalhau.org/about-bacalhau/architecture#input--output-volumes).
+- Data passing is implemented with Docker volumes, using [Bacalhau's input/output volumes](https://docs.bacalhau.org/about-bacalhau/architecture#input--output-volumes)

 ## Onboarding Your Workload